 When to use Google Auto-Tagging

-Auto-tagging is only applicable when you use both Google Adwords and Google Analytics.
+Auto-tagging is only applicable when you use both Google Ads and Google Analytics.
 Auto-tagging adds a tag that only Google Analytics can read.

-Google auto-tagging is a great way to pass detailed information from Adwords into Analytics.
+Google auto-tagging is a great way to pass detailed information from Google Ads into Analytics.
 This information is automatically added to Analytics and is available immediately.
 For more information on the benefits of Google Auto-Tagging, the type of information it provides, and how to set it up, please click here.